 In a day we managed to bend time and space and churn out a digital prototype.
 The air was abuzz with enthusiasm to showcase the prototype to users and get feedback.

-We then recruited 5 users across different demographics - from young students to working professionals, from entrepreneurs to home-makers.
-Since we wanted to test not just the usability of the prototype, but also the explainability, we recruited users who had previously not heard of DigiLocker.
+We recruited 5 users across different demographics - from young students to working professionals, from entrepreneurs to home-makers.
+Since we wanted to test not just the usability of the prototype, but also the explain-ability, we recruited users who had previously not heard of DigiLocker.

 The overall feedback on the new user experience was extremely positive.
 All of our users liked the concept and rated the experience a 9/10 on average.
 One of the test users even mentioned that if something like DigiLocker exists then, “It’s too good to be true”.

-We went into the iteration week focusing on the feedback we received from the users.
-We reworked on the prototype and tested again with a set of 5 users.
-Most of the concerns that came up in the results of the first sprint seemed to be resolved in this round of testing and the results were really positive.
+We went into the iteration week focusing, on the feedback we received from the users.
+We improved the prototype and tested again with a set of 5 users.
+Most of the concerns that came up in the results of the first sprint seemed to be resolved in this round of testing, and the results were really positive.

 Here is what users’ said in second round of testing:

 “I think the new sign up flow is extremely intuitive and easy to use.”